This zigzag hat pattern was really fun to create and knit plus it's a 2-needle pattern for everyone who enjoys them.

-I kept the zigzag hat simple by using knits and purls and had fun creating the flat back on it.
-It's neat getting a little more creative and it made the hat more cozy.
+So I kept this easy zigzag hat pattern simple by using knits and purls and had fun creating the crown of the hat.

 If you're a beginner knitter and you'd really like to make this knit hat pattern, that's great!
 The pattern isn't too difficult.